Skylab: Crewed missions

-Three crewed missions, designated Skylab 2, Skylab 3, and Skylab 4, were made to Skylab in the Apollo command and service modules.
-The first crewed mission, Skylab 2, launched on May 25, 1973, atop a Saturn IB and involved extensive repairs to the station.
+Three crewed missions, designated Skylab 2, Skylab 3, and Skylab 4, were made to Skylab in Apollo command and service modules.
+The first crewed mission, Skylab 2, was launched on May 25, 1973, by a Saturn IB and involved extensive repairs to the station.
 The crew deployed a parasol-like sunshade through a small instrument port from the inside of the station, bringing station temperatures down to acceptable levels and preventing overheating that would have melted the plastic insulation inside the station and released poisonous gases.
-This solution was designed by NASA's "Mr. Fix It" Jack Kinzler, who won the NASA Distinguished Service Medal for his efforts.
+This solution was designed by Jack Kinzler, who won the NASA Distinguished Service Medal for his efforts.
 The crew conducted further repairs via two spacewalks (extravehicular activity or EVA).
 The crew stayed in orbit with Skylab for 28 days.
 Two additional missions followed, with the launch dates of July 28, 1973, (Skylab 3) and November 16, 1973, (Skylab 4), and mission durations of 59 and 84 days, respectively.
 The last Skylab crew returned to Earth on February 8, 1974.

 In addition to the three crewed missions, there was a rescue mission on standby that had a crew of two, but could take five back down.